mikeknoop/homebridge-meural/README.md

           "platform": "MeuralCanvas",
           "account_email": "", // for online https://my.meural.netgear.com/ account
           "account_password": "",
-          "exclude_devices": ["5TS19578A01D8", ...] // optional, excludes a device in your account from appearing in HomeKit }
+          "control_center_remote": true, // optional, if false will not show a remote in control center "exclude_devices": ["5TS19578A01D8", ...] // optional, excludes a device in your account from appearing in HomeKit }
         ...